7248510/Castle-Learning/README.md

-# Castle
+# Space
-Practicing Go & Python
+Projects written in Golang/Python

 ## Modules
 ExampleDO is a module example from a digital ocean article. model.md has the original link as well as the commands.